 ABOUT

-After graduating from high school in 1971, I married, began a family and lived and worked in secretarial jobs in the South Puget Sound community including a position at a local college where I audited classes in Life Drawing.
+After graduating from high school in 1971, I married, began a family and lived and worked in the South Puget Sound area.
+At that time, I took classes in Life Drawing where I began my artisitc path.

 My interest in Art and creative expression has been lifelong.
 I experienced the positive and powerful effects of art making.
-My interest led me to apply to a higher learning institute to learn more.
+My interest led me to apply to college to learn more.
 I was accepted at Western Washington University Fairhaven College in 1981.

 I moved my family to Bellingham, Washington, to attend the University where I earned a Bachelor of Arts interdisciplinary degree in Human Service and Art from Fairhaven College in 1989.